brson/rust-contract-comparison/blog/parity-ink.md

 Those emoji are so silly,
 but I love seeing them.
+I can imagine they make scanning the log easier once you are familiar with them, so maybe not as silly as they look.

 I am relieved that Substrate makes it easy to run a temporary devnet with a single command, no generating keys,